• Skip to primary navigation

 The climb to the top is steep at parts, particularly when climbing up the stairs to the tower.
 It is really narrow and tight so I shudder to think what it'll be like when the castle is crowded.
 (I'll link to a video so you can judge for yourself whether you can manage the climb.
 I have a fear of heights but I managed to climb the wooden steps.
 (I did pass on the 2nd tower though!)

-There is not much information inside the Castle, and there's not a ton to see (besides the view), so the ticket does feel a tad pricey.
+There is not much information inside the Castle, and there's not a ton to see (besides the view), so the ticket did feel a tad pricey.
+(There's a small discount for seniors.)

 The ticket does allow for entry into both the castle ruins and the Museum (which is housed in the same building as the Castle Shop (TINY) and Museum.
 The Museum has 2 storeys featuring historical artefacts and a short video about the history of the town.
-(It plays every 30 minutes.)
+(It plays every 30 minutes.
+For me, the Museum wasn't interesting enough to buy a ticket for it alone (sans castle.))

 High Street